7 minute read

 $ kubectl exec -ti $POD -n openshift-insights sh

-- Execute the nslookup to one server that is reachable but is not inside to our cluster:
+• Execute the nslookup for a server that is reachable but is not inside our cluster:

 sh-4.2# nslookup labs.opentlc.com